I went to the Word Fair.

 Do you like my Word Fair?
 It would be really nice if you added this page to your favorites, so you can see when a new round has started.

-February's Category: The Word Most Likely to be Painted Purple (CLOSED)
+March's Category: The Word Most Likely to Climb a Tree (CLOSED)

 September 2012 Beginnings:Firstborn, submitted by Cynaemon